Dowell-Lab/Nascent-Flow/README.md

     $ nextflow run main.nf  -profile fiji

-The pipeline runs single-end by default (currently not implemented), so add the --pairedEnd flag for paired read data.
+The pipeline runs single-end by default, so add the --pairedEnd flag for paired read data (not yet implemented).

 If anything went wrong, you don't need to restart the pipeline from scratch.
 Instead...

     $ nextflow run main.nf  -profile fiji -resume

+To see a full list of options and pipeline version, enter:

+    $ nextflow run main.nf -profile fiji --help

 The results outputs are currently directed to `/scratch/Shares/dowell/NascentDB/` which will be sorted by year and keyword (\<AUTHOR_LAST>\<YEAR>).
 The temp files are output to `/scratch/Shares/dowell/nascent/nextflow/`.